davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 Then, on Mondays, we'll come together as a group on Zoom.
 Here, Prof. Wood and the teaching staff will lead **discussions**, **group activities**, **demos**, host **special guests**, and dive into some **deep cuts** to close out Side A.

-Depending on your time zone and schedule, you have the option to **sign up for (and attend) *one*** of the following group sessions for this course:
+Depending on your time zone and schedule, you have the option to **enroll in one** of the following group sessions for this course:
 - 9:00-10:15 a.m.
 (Boston time) on Mondays, or
 - 3:00-4:15 p.m.
 (Boston time) on Mondays.

+**You're required to attend** the weekly class meeting!
+Please let the course staff know in advance if you need to miss class, or there's a week when you need to attend the alternate class time.

 <br>